North Carolina Reckless Driving Attorneys

 How to Prevent a Reckless Driving Accident

-Though you cannot prevent other drivers’ recklessness, there are specific tactics that may minimize the likelihood of sustaining injuries in an accident with a reckless driver.
+Though you cannot prevent other drivers’ recklessness, there are specific tactics you can use to minimize the likelihood of sustaining injuries in an accident with a reckless driver.

-- Avoid the driver as much as possible.
+- Avoid the driver as much as possible

-- Try not to be directly in front or behind the vehicle.
+- Try not to be directly in front or behind the vehicle

-- Do not engage in rage by shouting, swearing or making gestures.
+- Do not engage in rage by shouting, swearing or making gestures

-- Do not flash your lights at the driver.
+- Do not flash your lights at the driver

-- Never verbally assault another driver.
+- Never verbally assault another driver

-- Make sure you and your passengers are wearing seat belts.
+- Make sure you and your passengers are wearing seat belts

-- If possible, call police and report the license plate, vehicle description, location and other details.
+IMPORTANT: If an aggressive driver confronts or follows you, lock your doors, dial 911, and drive to the nearest police station.
+If possible, call police and report the license plate, vehicle description, location and other details.

 Practicing these tips if you run into a person driving recklessly can help keep you and those in your vehicle safe.
 However, even your best and most conscientious driving may not be enough to prevent you from becoming the victim of a reckless driver.